The connectivity carcass of a vertex subset in a graph: both odd and even case: Properties and terminologies of a balanced DAG and a t -Cactus

 \end{lemma}

-For better readability, we shall draw figures involving the $t$-cactus storing vertices from the given set $S$.
+For better readability, we shall draw figures involving the $t$-cactus storing vertices from a given set $S$.
 Kindly refer to Figure \ref{fig:subcactus} for the notations used in the figures in the rest of the article.